MoeHcci/webscraper/README.md

 <ul>
 <li>
 Using the Panda library the data is presented in a tabular format.
 A screenshot of the DataFrame & The results is presented below:</li>
-<li><b>The total number of rows is presented as 753 which indicates that the scraper looped
+<li><b>The total number of rows is 753 which indicates that the scraper looped
-through every page in the web site</b></li>
+through every page in the web site and scraped the data of 753 vehicles at the time of this recording</b></li>
 <p><img src="pandaresults.png" alt="pandadataframe" style="width:100%;"></p>

 </ul>